abpframework/abp/docs/en/Apps/VoloDocs.md

       - Further information about hosting VoloDocs check out [Microsoft's official document for hosting ASP.NET Core application on IIS](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis).

-   - #### Publishing to Azure
+   - #### Deploying to Azure

       Microsoft has a good document on how to deploy your ASP.NET Core web app to Azure App Service.
 We recommend you to read this document https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet.

     - #### Running the Application From Command Line

-      Alternatively you can run the application from command line, navigate to `VoloDocs\Web` folder and run the below command in your command line for Windows:
+      Alternatively you can run the application from command line, navigate to `VoloDocs\Web` folder and run `VoloDocs.Web.exe` for Windows or `VoloDocs.Web` for MacOS / Linux.

-      ```powershell
-      dotnet VoloDocs.Web.dll
-      ```

 - ### First Run